 Little need be said about her horrifying life, which she described with emotional, though hardly with factual, truth in her autobiography Lady Sings the Blues.
-After an adolescence in which self respect was measured by a girl's insistence in picking up the coins thrown to her by clients with her hands, she was plainly beyond help.
-She did not lack it, for she had the flair and scrupulous honesty of John Hammond to launch her, the best musicians of the 1930s to accompany her - notably Teddy Wilson, Frankie Newton and Lester Young - the boundless devotion of all serious connoisseurs, and much public success, It was too late to arrest a career of systematic embittered self-immolation.
-To be born with both beauty and selfrespect in the Negro ghetto of Baltimore in 1915 was too much of a handicap, even without rape at the age of ten and drug-addiction in her teens.
-But while she destroyed herself, she sang, unmelodious, profound and heartbreaking.
+After an adolescence in which self-respect was measured by a girl's insistence on picking up the coins thrown to her by clients with her hands, she was plainly beyond help.
+She did not lack it, for she had the flair and scrupulous honesty of John Hammond to launch her, the best musicians of the 1930s to accompany her - notably Teddy Wilson, Frankie Newton and Lester Young - the boundless devotion of all serious connoisseurs, and much public success.
+It was too late to arrest a career of systematic embittered self-immolation.
+To be born with both beauty and self-respect in the Negro ghetto of Baltimore in 1915 was too much of a handicap, even without rape at the age of 10 and drug-addiction in her teens.
+But, while she destroyed herself, she sang, unmelodious, profound and heartbreaking.
 It is impossible not to weep for her, or not to hate the world which made her what she was.

-- 57. According to the passage, Billie Holiday was fortunate in all but one of the following ways: - a. she was fortunate to have been picked up young by an honest producer. - b. she was fortunate to have the likes of Louis Armstrong and Bessie Smith accompany her. - c. she was fortunate to possess the looks. - d. she enjoyed success among the public and connoisseurs. - 58.
-According to the author, if Billie Holiday had not died in her middle age:

-- a. she would have gone on to make a further mark. - b. she would have become even richer than what she was when she died - c. she would have led a rather ravaged existence. - d. she would have led a rather comfortable existence. - 59.
-Why will Billie holiday survive many who receive longer obituaries? - a. because of her blues creations. - b. because she was not as self-destructive as some other blues exponents. - c. because of her smooth and mellow voice. - d. because of the expression of anger in her songs. - 60.
+- 81. Why will Billie Holiday survive many who receive longer obituaries? - a.
+Because of her blues creations. - b.
+Because she was not as self-destructive as some other blues exponents. - c.
+Because of her smooth and mellow voice. - d.
+Because of the expression of anger in her songs. - 82.
+According to the author, if Billie Holiday had not died in her middle age - a. she would have gone on to make a further mark. - b. she would have become even richer than what she was when she died. - c. she would have led a rather ravaged existence. - d. she would have led a rather comfortable existence. - 83.
 Which of the following statements is not representative of the author's opinion? - a.
 Billie Holiday had her unique brand of melody. - b.
-Billie Holiday's voice can be compared to other singers' in certain ways. - c.
+Billie Holiday's voice can be compared to other singers in certain ways. - c.
 Billie Holiday's voice had a ring of profound sorrow. - d.
-Billie Holiday welcomed suffering in her profession and in her life.
+Billie Holiday welcomed suffering in her profession and in her life. - 84.
+According to the passage, Billie Holiday was fortunate in all but one of which of the following ways? - a.
+She was fortunate to have been picked up young by an honest producer. - b.
+She was fortunate to have the likes of Louis Armstrong and Bessie Smith accompany her. - c.
+She was fortunate to possess the looks. - d.
+She enjoyed success among the public and connoisseurs.